College Entrance Exams SAT and ACT

 - Do I have to pay for these tests?

 - Yes, there is a registration fee for each test.
 You can pay by credit card, check or money order.
 Your registration fee is nonrefundable, if for whatever reason you do not sit for the test.
 You may be eligible to receive a waiver that would allow you take the tests for free.
 If you can’t afford the test fee, contact your high school counselor.

 - The easiest and fastest way is online:

 • SAT – http://sat.collegeboard.org/register

 • ACT – http://www.actstudent.org

 You can also register by mail.
 You must register by mail if you are paying by check or money order.
 To register by mail, ask your counselor for the SAT Paper Registration Guide or ACT registration packet.

-- You may be eligible to have adjustments made to your test setting if you have a documented disability.
-This may mean wheelchair accessibility, seating where you can hear best or lip-read, a printed copy of spoken directions or access to a snack due to a medical condition.
+- You may be eligible to have accommodations made to your test setting if you have a documented disability.
+This may mean wheelchair accessibility, seating where you can hear best or lip-read, a printed copy of spoken directions, extended time, or access to a snack due to a medical condition.

 What about special circumstances?

-Accommodation for special circumstances for SAT testing, such as Sunday testing for religious reasons, taking the test under the age of 13 or over the age of 21, and taking the test closer to home if you live more than 75 miles from the nearest test center, may be available.
+Accommodation for special circumstances for SAT and ACT testing, such as Sunday testing for religious reasons, testing for students that are home schooled, taking the test under the age of 13 or over the age of 21, and taking the test closer to home if you live more than 75 miles from the nearest test center, may be available.